Volkswagen ID.5 Review

 As for its looks?
 Well, from the front you’ll struggle to tell the difference between the ID.5 and ID.4, but when you see it in profile or from the rear you can appreciate the differences.
 While the ID.4’s roof extends in a gradual curve to maximise rear headroom and boot space, the ID.5’s roofline slopes downwards in a more traditionally coupe-like fashion.
 The rear window is more raked, too, and there’s a neat integrated rear spoiler.

-he sloping roofline doesn’t impact too much on interior space, either.
+The sloping roofline doesn’t impact too much on interior space, either.
 There’s still enough for a couple of adults to be very comfy back there; even six-footers will be okay if they slide the rear seats forwards to ahead of where the roof really starts to steeply drop down, meaning their heads don’t brush the roof too much.
 And thanks to the ID.5’s long wheelbase, even when the seats are slid forwards, there’s still plenty of knee room.

 The boot is actually slightly bigger than that of the boxier ID.4, at 549 litres (although a few litres shy of the Enyaq Coupe’s 570 litres).
 As family transport goes, the ID.5 certainly ticks all the right boxes.

 Much has been said about Volkswagen’s ID infotainment systems in the years since it was introduced – most of it bad.
 But, Volkswagen has ironed out most of the software bugs that blighted the original system, and the 2024 ID.5 and ID.4 facelift brought a bigger, 12.9-inch touchscreen with improved menu structure, too.
 The infotainment is now perfectly usable, has all the features you want including wireless Apple CarPlay and Android Auto, and it’s much slicker than it was when the ID.5 first arrived.
+You can even adjust the volume and temperature in the dark thanks to new, backlit sliders.

+The ID.5 is pretty slick to drive, too.
+The new, 2024 entry-level Match is more powerful than earlier Pro and Performance models, and delivers quick acceleration while also feel very refined.
 In terms of ride and handling, the ID.5 does everything you would expect it do – provided you’re not expecting a sporty drive from the standard model.
 It’s very much a comfort-oriented family SUV, with smooth ride quality and neutral, planted cornering manners, but it’s not a car to stir the emotions.

 In fact, even those forking out for the all-wheel drive GTX may wonder where Volkswagen’s sporting spirit went.
 Despite adaptive chassis control (DCC) and a progressive steering system fitted as standard, the ID.5 GTX never feels eager to be hurried through corners in the way that the Kia EV6, Ford Mustang Mach-E or even a Tesla Model 3 does.